Symbols#

 - state_size()[source]#

-Return an estimate of the size, in bytes, of an array symbol’s state.
+Return an estimate of the size, in bytes, of the symbol’s state.

 Examples